cloud-gov/cg-site/content/docs/orgs-spaces/sso.md

 ## System Information

 By default, your SSO integration will appear on our default login page for all customers with your agency seal and base email domain for an easy user experience.
 Below is a list of things that you may find useful for integrating with us, depending on your IDP's configuration.
+The only attribute cloud.gov needs to authenticate a user is the email attribute as we manage group membership independently of the downstream IDP.

 ### Staging